 Departments in colleges of the university may offer any of the following courses subject to adequate student interest.
 The following course numbers are regarded as “reserved” for these uses.

-1199, 2299, 3399, 4499 Experimental Courses 1-6 credits.
-These are courses not described in the catalog.
+0199, 0299, 1199, 2299, 3399, 4499 Experimental Courses 1-6 credits.
+The content of these courses is not described in the catalog.
 Title and number of credits are announced in the Class Schedule.
 Experimental courses may be offered no more than three times.

 4493 Senior Thesis 1-4 credits.
 Supervised by a committee of at least two faculty members, the thesis must be approved by the chairperson(s) of the department(s) involved.
 The thesis topic may be interdisciplinary, with up to six credits total conferred by one or more departments.
 May be repeated for up to 6 credits.
 PREREQ: Senior standing and permission of chairperson(s) involved.